/ ComfyUI / Ultimate ComfyUI Custom Nodes: 20 Essential Extensions

 #17 - ComfyUI Segment Anything (SAM): Automatic subject segmentation, background removal with incredible accuracy, and mask generation for any object.
 For SAM2 support, see ComfyUI-segment-anything-2 or ComfyUI-SAM2.

-SAM2 video capabilities covered in our dedicated SAM2 guide.
+SAM2 video capabilities covered in our dedicated SAM2 video auto-masking guide.

 #18 - ComfyUI Sound Effects (Audio Integration): Generate sound effects from text descriptions, create audio for video projects, and integrate audio and visual generation.
 Multiple options available: ComfyUI-audio, ComfyUI_Jags_Audiotools, or ComfyUI_FoleyCrafter for video-synchronized sound effects.